 Armenia has ratified all environmental protection conventions covered under GSP+ and shows additional commitment through the ratification of the Kigali Amendment to the Montreal Protocol and the Paris Agreement as well as the acceptance of the Doha Amendment.
 However, the effective implementation as well as the alignment of national legislation with the provisions under the conventions remains a challenge.
 Progress has been noted regarding the effective implementation on the convention on illegal wildlife trade (CITES), although penalties for violations remain rather low.
 In order to protect the country's biodiversity, the government has set up protected areas which cover about 70% of the country's flora and fauna.
 In addition, laws have been passed that regulate chemicals and genetically modified organisms.

 Armenia cooperates closely with international bodies on drug control and was able to seize increasing amounts of cannabis, cocaine, opium, and methamphetamine which mainly originate from Iran.
 The new government is strongly committed to tackling corruption and has recently introduced measures to address corruption in the judiciary and established a platform for whistle-blowers.

-The EU is Armenia's largest donor and committed to assist with €144 million to €176 million for the period 2017-2020.
-Priorities include the support of the reform agenda, infrastructure as well as private sector development.
-Sector wise most funds go to energy, agriculture, and the transport sector.
+The EU is Armenia's largest donor and assisted with €144 million to €176 million for the period 2017-2020.
+Priorities included the support of the reform agenda, infrastructure as well as private sector development.
+Sector wise most funds went to energy, agriculture, and the transport sector.